 Taxonomies of Messianic Prophecies

-There are four types of Messianic-Christian prophecies: 1) Birth, 2) Ministry, 3) Betrayal, and 4) Death.
-It must be noted that some of these four types are actual historical events that transpired before the Old Testament book and passages were written.
-However, these a posteriori issues are not the critical topics of my post and should be addressed another time in another blog-post.
-For now what is necessary to understand is how 50 – 400 predictions, the number, came true and the miraculous impact of these Old Testament passages support/prove to the faithful Christian divine, incomprehensible odds of coming true when they were written and/or taught some 6 to 7 centuries before Jesus was born; the miraculous part.
+For now what is necessary to understand is how 50 – 400 predictions, the number, came true(?) and the miraculous impact of these Old Testament passages supposed support/prove at least to the faithful Christian, divine, incomprehensible odds of coming true when they were written and/or taught some 6 to 7 centuries before Jesus was born; that is the miraculous part.
 Most all radical Christians who immediately embrace past and present paranormal phenomena, will unequivocally admit that what the Bible says about Jesus’ nativity and the events surrounding his foretold birth are literally true.
 No ifs, ands, or buts.
 But for the sake of time, let’s consider just the popular birth prophecies.
+Addressing the other three taxonomies will have to be another two or three lengthy blog-posts at a later time.

-Messianic Birth Prophecies — The most well-known, due to the widespread Roman Catholic Churches built between the late 5th-century to 16th-century, are these two about the virgin birth in Bethlehem:
+1)Messianic Birth Prophecies — The most well-known, due to the widespread Roman Catholic Churches built between the late 5th-century to 16th-century, are these two about the virgin birth in Bethlehem:

-“Therefore the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel.”Isaiah 7:14
+“Therefore the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel.” — Isaiah 7:14

 There are at least 12 more mainstream, supposed Messianic passages Christian apologists assert prove the phenomenal divine intervention through Jesus’ family, local events, his birth, and his time on Earth (click here if interested).
 The early Church Fathers, and all later Christian apologists today say this divine intervention by God was predicted some 6 to 7 centuries before Jesus.
 Christians claim today there are hundreds more passages proving Jesus’ mega-exclusive, spectacular arrival on Earth, not as a simple man, but as God’s one-and-only Son.
 I am not going to address every single one.
 Scrutinizing every single one would take months.
-The 12 passages I linked to above suffice.
+The 12 passages I linked to above can suffice.

 Though I will not examine all 50 – 400 of the remaining Messianic passages of Jesus’ adult ministry, betrayal, and crucifixion — they do not apply right now to the subject of ancestry, birthplace, and his first 12-years — it is nevertheless hard for Christians not to be conscious of them when the Synoptic Gospels are not placed in chronological order.
 Further complicating this matter, the four Gospels focus most of their narrations on Jesus’ final four-ish years, from 29 to 32/33 years of age.
 Hence, with all the decades of a posteriori hindsight, it is quite awkward for the modern Christian to not envision Jesus more than just a regular boy, a sinful boy from the seed of Adam.
-The diversion seems to be his last 3-4 years.
-On the other hand, with all the hoopla of his Messianic birth, he is not just a common boy.
+The intended Gospel diversion seems to be only his last 3-4 years.
+On the other hand, with all the hoopla of his “Messianic birth,” he is not just a common boy is he?
 He is “the One” from the Holy Father who embodies never-before-seen or heard… non-human abilities!
 Let’s add more hoop-lah.
 Enter the three Kings/Magi and the sensational celestial event over Bethlehem.
 How is all of this convergence possible?

-There are three or four plausible explanations for what the “star” might have been, but mathematically none of them would’ve happened around the approximate time of Jesus’ birth and Herod’s final two years of ruling.
+There are three or four very plausible explanations for what the “star” might have been, but mathematically none of them would’ve happened around the approximate time of Jesus’ birth and Herod’s final two years of ruling.
 Hubert J. Bernhard, educator and lecturer at San Francisco’s Morrison Planetarium, composed a 4-part series of record LP’s called “The Planetarium Lecture Series.”
 One of the episodes in his series addresses the Star of Bethlehem.
 Bernhard, along with many Christian apologists over the last two millenia, explained the events this way:

 “If you accept the story told in the Bible as the literal truth, then the Christmas Star could not have been a natural apparition.
 Its movement in the sky and its ability to stand above and mark a single building; these would indicate that it was not a normal phenomenon, but a supernatural sign.
-One given from on high and one that science will never be able to explain.”Hubert Bernhard, The Planetarium Lecture Series.
+One given from on high and one that science will never be able to explain.” — Hubert Bernhard, The Planetarium Lecture Series.

 Inside evangelical circles then, what do we have regarding God’s newborn Messiah/Christ?
-One of the greatest events to occur in the history of the universe Strauss shouts without parallel“!
+“One of the greatest events to occur in the history of the universe” Strauss shouts “without parallel”!
 Wow.
-“Without parallel“!
+“Without parallel”!

-“When you read the record of the coming of Jesus into the world — born in a stable, born of a woman, reared in the woodshop of a poor Jewish carpenter — you could not grasp the truth that He was the God-man if the Scriptures didn’t reveal it.”Billy Graham, Billy Graham Evangelistic Association
+“When you read the record of the coming of Jesus into the world — born in a stable, born of a woman, reared in the woodshop of a poor Jewish carpenter — you could not grasp the truth that He was the God-man if the Scriptures didn’t reveal it.” — Billy Graham, Billy Graham Evangelistic Association

-Suddenly and astoundingly the long-awaited foretold boy phenom known as Messiah-G-man vanished!
+Yet suddenly and astoundingly the long-awaited foretold boy phenom known as Messiah-G-man vanished!
 Gone.

 And when he was twelve years old, they went up as usual for the festival.
 When the festival was ended and they started to return, the boy Jesus stayed behind in Jerusalem, but his parents did not know it.
 Assuming that he was in the group of travelers, they went a day’s journey.
 Then they started to look for him among their relatives and friends.
 When they did not find him, they returned to Jerusalem to search for him.
 After three days they found him in the temple, sitting among the teachers, listening to them and asking them questions.
 And all who heard him were amazed at his understanding and his answers.
 When his parents saw him they were astonished; and his mother said to him, “Child, why have you treated us like this?
 Look, your father and I have been searching for you in great anxiety.”
 He said to them, “Why were you searching for me?
 Did you not know that I must be in my Father’s house?”
 But they did not understand what he said to them.
 Then he went down with them and came to Nazareth, and was obedient to them.
 His mother treasured all these things in her heart.

-And Jesus increased in wisdom and in years, and in divine and human favor.Luke 2:42-52
+And Jesus increased in wisdom and in years, and in divine and human favor. — Luke 2:42-52

 Those passages are the very last words written about the boy-wonder, Messiah-G-man for the next 17-years!

-What is very odd, very suspicious of this disappearance at this point in the Gospels is that with such spectacle of a newborn King, heralded by a supernatural cosmic event — that summoned other kings/magi hundreds of miles away — forced King Herod of Judea to slaughter hundreds or thousands of baby boys, of which is also not recorded by anyone in the province or region, especially by Roman historians or scribes, no one seems to care… except the Gospel authors many decades later.
-These events also (a decade later) have a 3-day 2-night lost Messiah-G-man who mesmerized and dumbfounded Rabbis in the Temple.
+What is very odd, on the face very suspicious of his disappearance at this point in the Gospels is that with such apparent previous spectacle of the newborn King, heralded by a supernatural cosmic event — that summoned other kings/magi hundreds of miles away — forcing King Herod of Judea to slaughter hundreds or thousands of baby boys, of which is also not recorded by anyone in the province or region, especially by Roman historians or scribes, is that no one seems to care… with the exception of the Gospel copyists eight decades later.
+Obviously peculiar to say the least.

-Amazingly, all of this Earth-shattering Gospel news becomes un-news worthy!
+Amazingly, all of this Earth-shattering Gospel news becomes un-newsworthy!
 Basically, Messiah-G-man becomes the antithesis of starboy Messiah-G-man, the one and only Son of God who, as Billy Graham alludes, that the Scriptures revealed 6-7 centuries before!
 What is going on?
 Why would the Hebrews suddenly become completely apathetic to their coveted Messiah?
 Or more concerning, why do the Gospel authors ignore this anomaly numerous decades after Jesus’ birth and four more decades after his death?
 To cloud the story more the authors then offer vague, abstract fog where Jesus might have been and more puzzling… what he wasn’t doing!

 So Where Did He Really Go?